Reejig Blog

 Workforce leadership is at a crossroads.
 AI is no longer hype.
 It's happening.
 Workforce redesign isn't optional.
 Leaders must step up to prove their value beyond compliance.

-In her conversation with Reejig CEO and Co-Founder Siobhan Savage, she shared five critical insights that leaders need to hear.
+In her conversation with Reejig Founder and CEO Siobhan Savage, she shared five critical insights that leaders need to hear.

-1. Workforce leaders are overwhelmed by AI, and that's a problem
+1. Workforce leaders are overwhelmed by AI.
+That's a problem.

 AI dominates every conference, every industry report, and every boardroom discussion.
-But instead of taking action, many leaders are frozen in uncertainty.
-Or they try to tackle everything at once.
+But instead of acting, many leaders are frozen.
+They try to tackle everything at once.
 Neither approach works.

 Trish's advice: start small.
 Focus on one or two areas where AI delivers immediate value.
-A deliberate approach builds confidence and creates meaningful change.
+A deliberate approach builds confidence.
+It creates meaningful change.

 "The true success lies somewhere in between, taking a step-by-step approach."